Lambdaspire/action-substitute-secrets-in-file/readme.md

       - run: cat some/subfolder/app.env
 ```

-In GitHub Actions logs, you will see the file contents outputted with `*` asterisks in replace of the secrets.
+In GitHub Actions logs, you will see the file contents outputted with `*` asterisks in place of the secrets.

 Typically, though, you won't simply log the contents.
 You'll actually use them for something valuable...